 NHS England and NHS Improvement is offering NHS staff free access to psychological and practical support and have compiled a useful Our NHS People Wellbeing Support PDF with all the information.
 This includes:

-- A free wellbeing support helpline 0300 131 7000 available from 7am – 11pm seven days a week, providing confidential listening from trained professionals and specialist advice, including coaching, bereavement care, mental health and financial help.
+- A free wellbeing support helpline on 0800 069 6222, operated by the Samaritans and available from 7am – 11pm, seven days a week, providing confidential listening from trained professionals.

-- A 24/7 text alternative to the above helpline - simply text FRONTLINE to 85258.
+- A 24/7 text alternative to the above helpline - NHS staff can simply text FRONTLINE to 85258.

 Online support hubs, sessions and apps